asmeta/asmetadocs/src/01-structure-of-an-asm.md

 [ export id₁,...,idₑ ]  or   [ export * ]
 ```
 * *m₁,...,mₖ* are the names of the imported modules</br>
-* *idᵢ₁,...,idᵢₕᵢ* are names for domains, functions and rules which are imported from module mi (if they are omitted all the content of the export clause of mi is imported);
+* *idᵢ₁,...,idᵢₕᵢ* are names for domains, functions, and rules which are imported from module mᵢ (if they are omitted, all the content of the export clause of mi is imported);
-* id₁,...,idₑ are names for domains, functions and rules which can be exported from the ASM.
+* id₁,...,idₑ are names for domains, functions, and rules which can be exported from the ASM.

   **export*** denotes that all functions and rules of the ASM can be exported;